ssandri/web-fe-automation/readme.md

 ### AdoptOpenJDK11

-You can download the AdoptOpenJDK11 for your system [here](https://adoptopenjdk.net/).
+You can download the AdoptOpenJDK11 (with HotSpot JVM) for your system [here](https://adoptopenjdk.net/).
 Also you can find the installation steps for your operative system [here](https://adoptopenjdk.net/installation.html).

 ### Gradle